blrobin2/blrobin2.github.io/_posts/2021-04-06-many-to-many-saving-in-rails.md

 In addition, we set the [strong parameters](https://api.rubyonrails.org/v6.1.3/classes/ActionController/StrongParameters.html) to permit the acceptance of a `description` field, as well as the fields we need to create/update/destroy associations.

 Common mistakes I see here:

-* Ommitting the `:id`, which leads to duplicate records being created every time you save.
+- Ommitting the `:id`, which leads to duplicate records being created every time you save.
 If you allow the save to recieve the `id`, you don't have to worry about duplications
-* Ommitting the `_destroy`, which means that you cannot remove records once they've been created
+- Ommitting the `_destroy`, which means that you cannot remove records once they've been created

-#### Saving with `form_helpers`
+#### Complex Example - Saving with `form_helpers`

 Within `app/views/orders/_form.html.erb` (or wherever your save form is located):